micho8/michaelsharaWebsite/content/index.md

     <img src="./homeReferences/crusade360.png" alt="Image 2" width="440" style="display: inline-block; margin: 0 10px;">
 </div>

-Visit my <a href="https://www.crusadezone.com/" target="_blank">Crusade Sports Medicine, Non-Profit Organization & Research Journal</a> to see my work on researching sports medicine and developing a programs guide student-athlete’s to hit target performance goals based on our science-based meta analysis research.
+Visit my <a href="https://www.crusadezone.com/" target="_blank">Crusade Sports Medicine, Non-Profit Organization & Research Journal</a> to see my work on researching sports medicine and developing a program to educate student-athlete’s on how hit target performance goals based on our science-based meta analysis and clinical research.

 I co-founded crusade to cultivate a community of undergraduate student-athletes who are passionate about researching innovation in the sports medicine field, as well as educating other student-athletes on taking their performance to the next level.
 <div style="text-align:center;"> <img src="./homeReferences/crusadeEd.png" alt="shara" width="1000"> </div>